C0derH/boredbot/README.md

 # boredbot
- Boredbot gives you activity advice from BoredBot API.
+ Boredbot gives you activity advice from BoredBot API.(It is part of the Scrimba course "The Frontend Developer Career Path".)